Advanced search

 Renal impairment

-Based on the population pharmacokinetic analyses, mild to moderate renal impairment (CrCL 30 to 89 mL/min) had no clinically meaningful impact on fruquintinib pharmacokinetics.
-Based on a dedicated renal impairment pharmacokinetic study, following administration of a single 2 mg oral dose of FRUZAQLA, no clinically meaningful differences in fruquintinib dose-normalised exposures were observed in subjects with moderate (CrCL 30-59 mL/min, N=8) or severe renal impairment (CrCL 15-29 mL/min, N=3) compared to historical data in healthy subjects.
+No dose adjustment for fruquintinib is recommended for patients with mild to severe renal impairment (CrCL 15 to 89 mL/min) Based on the population pharmacokinetic analyses, mild to moderate renal impairment (CrCL 30 to 89 mL/min) had no clinically meaningful impact on fruquintinib pharmacokinetics.
+Based on a dedicated pharmacokinetic study, moderate (CrCL 30 to 59 mL/min, N=8) or severe renal impairment (CrCL 15 to 29 mL/min, N=8) had no clinically meaningful impact on fruquintinib pharmacokinetics.

 Hepatic impairment

 No clinically meaningful differences in the pharmacokinetics of fruquintinib were observed between patients with normal hepatic function and patients with mild (total bilirubin ≤ ULN with AST greater than ULN or total bilirubin > 1 to 1.5 times ULN with any AST) hepatic impairment based on population pharmacokinetic analyses.
-Based on a dedicated hepatic impairment pharmacokinetic study, following administration of a single 2 mg oral dose of FRUZAQLA, no clinically meaningful differences in the dose-normalised AUC of fruquintinib were observed in subjects with moderate (Child Pugh B) hepatic impairment compared to historical data in healthy subjects with normal hepatic function.
+Based on a dedicated hepatic impairment pharmacokinetic study, following administration of a single 2 mg oral dose of FRUZAQLA, no clinically meaningful differences in the dose-normalised AUC of fruquintinib were observed in subjects with moderate (Child Pugh B, N=8) hepatic impairment compared to subjects with normal hepatic function.

 Age, body weight, gender or race